EA11R/Suzuki-42P-ECU/E-manage/readme.md

 note Injectors are flipped 10# , 20# I had my harness plug flipped and this was based on a previous install so on a normal car #10 is 1,2 and #20 is cly 3 on it's own!

+**flip injector light blue and yellow if you're following this for a install**

 ![alt text](https://iili.io/HcVgpX1.md.png)